On a general Kac-Rice formula for the measure of a level set: Introduction and motivation

-Another generalization is the case where dimensions disagree: that is, random fields $\R^D \to \R^d$, $D>d$.
-In such a case the level set is generically a set of dimension $D-d$.
-Defining and computing of the expectation of its measure are difficult problems.
+Another generalization is the case where dimensions differ: that is, random fields $\R^D \to \R^d$, with $D>d$.
+In this case, the level set is generically a set of dimension $D-d$.
+Defining and computing the expectation of its measure are difficult problems.
 The first attempts seem to date back to Wschebor \cite{wschebor1982} and Caba\~{n}a \cite{cabana}.
-The subject has been developed by Kratz-Le\'on \cite{KL}, \cite[Th 15.9.4]{AT} consider the case of i.i.d.
+The subject was further developed by Kratz-Le\'on \cite{KL}, \cite[Th 15.9.4]{AT} considered the case of i.i.d.
 Gaussian components and a first general proof was given in Aza\"is-Wschebor \cite{AW-book}, with a detailed version in Berzin et al. \cite{berzin}.
-All the cited works, except marginal results, are limited to the computation of the moments of the measure of the level set.
-The computation of other geometrical quantities is a largely unsolved problem.
+All the cited works, with only marginal exceptions, are limited to the computation of the moments of the measure of the level set.
+The computation of other geometric quantities remains largely an unsolved problem.

-In the last decades, new applications of the \KRF ~ have been developed.
-The statistics high-dimensional and learning have presented the problem of studying the landscape of random fields: the behavior of the number of critical points with a given index on a high-dimensional sphere.
-This problem is related to the Ising model \cite{auffinger2013}.
+In recent decades, new applications of the \KRF ~ have emerged.
+High-dimensional statistics and machine learning have introduced the problem of studying the landscape of random fields, specifically the behavior of the number of critical points with a given index on a high-dimensional sphere.
+This problem is closely related to the Ising model \cite{auffinger2013}.

-The random wave model due to Berry and the famous Berry cancellation problem \cite{Be} have been considerably studied in physics and astronomy.
-Many references can be found in the recent review paper of Wigman \cite{Wigman} about the progress in the study of nodal sets of random fields.
+The random wave model, introduced by Berry, along with the well-known Berry cancellation problem \cite{Be}, have been extensively studied in physics and astronomy.
+A comprehensive review of the progress in the study of nodal sets of random fields is available in the recent paper by Wigman \cite{Wigman}.

-In the 20th century, the Gaussian model was the most relevant: it permitted to avoid technicalities but, above all, it was almost the only one under which precise calculations were doable.
-This explains why most of the manuals considered mainly this case and some direct generalizations as $\chi^2$ processes.
-Nowadays, some non-Gaussian models have been developed, for example, non-Gaussian likelihood models, but the most common model is perhaps the shot-noise model.
-For applications of the KRF in these processes, see, for instance, the work of Bierm\'e-Desolneux \cite{Bier:De}.
+In the 20th century, the Gaussian model was the most widely used.
+This was not only because it avoided technical complications, but also because it was one of the few models under which precise calculations could be performed.
+This explains why most of the manuals focused primarily on this model and some straightforward generalizations, such as $\chi^2$ processes.

+In recent years, non-Gaussian models have been developed, including non-Gaussian likelihood models, though the shot-noise model remains one of the most common.
+For applications of the \KRF~ in this latter process, see, for instance, the work of Biermé and Desolneux \cite{Bier:De}.